❝To have another language is to possess a second soul.❞

 English is the most common language used in business today.
 However, many details get lost when trying to translate expressions or feelings, or are used incorrectly.
 There are things that only make sense to me in Hungarian.
 Each language often has the exact word that describes something the best.
 It is the same in French, certain phrases depict the feeling or sense of a situation that just doesn’t exist in English.
 Ideas become lost in translation or convey a different meaning altogether.

 In Hungarian you can change the meaning of words by adding inflections.
-Through these endings, you can define what you are trying to say in greater detail.
+Through these beginnings and endings, you can define what you are trying to say in greater detail.
 Verbs can be inflected in about 5000 different ways where most nouns, pronouns and numerals can be changed in 10,000 different ways.
 It is also the reason Hungarian (and Finnish) is among the most difficult languages to learn.

 What I am most grateful for is incorporating all three of my languages into the lives of my children.
 Having a multicultural upbringing opens your heart to accepting other cultures as equals.
 I grew up next to every colour and creed of man.
 I tasted their food and learned their traditions.
 Because of this acceptance, I have a deeper appreciation for the countries I live and visit.